 labeled: Search using romanized Japanese then click on the Search

 button, you are directed to a page with that word defined.
 Next to most words is a small

-icon (a white triangle inside a blue circle) and if you click on that icon, you will hear the word pronounced!
+icon (a white triangle inside a blue circle) and if you click on that icon, you will hear

 A nice list of Japanese language learning tools on Web